How Many Sprays Of Perfume (How Much Is Too Much?)

 Should you spray perfume more than once a day?

-Again, it depends on the notes of your fragrance and the concentration of your perfume.
+Again, it depends on the notes of your fragrance and its concentration.

 For example, a fruity Eau De Cologne may be reapplied if you find that the scent isn’t long-lasting.

-It’s critical to reapply minimally, using one or two sprays.
+It’s critical to reapply sparingly, using 1 or 2 sprays.

 This will ensure you lightly refresh your fragrance without overwhelming the sense of yourself or others in your surroundings.